Best Places to Take Pictures in Portland, Oregon (Photo Guide)

 3. International Rose Test Garden

 Founded in 1917 the International Rose Test Garden contains over 10,000 plants.
 When the roses are in bloom you’ll be able to photograph hundreds of rose varieties.
+Due to Portlands efforts in breeding roses it’s often referred to as the “City Of Roses”.

 Best of all it’s free to roam the gardens.
-The garden is located in Forest Park making it a great stop when visiting many of the other sites like the Japanese Garden or Pittock Mansion.
+The garden is located in Washington Park making it a great stop when visiting many of the other sites like the Japanese Garden or Pittock Mansion.

 International Rose Test Garden on Google Maps